 Fume hoods can be installed that offer additional safety measures such as fire and corrosion resistance.
 Units with fiberglass reinforced polyester can provide resistance to fire and corrosion which helps to protect the facility as well as the user.

-If you are in need of fume hoods for your laboratory, we can help.
+It is imperative to have a qualified mechanical contractor set up and test the fume hood.
+It is also important to consistently run safety tests to ensure the proper working conditions of the hood.
+When a fume hood is installed properly it will provide protection, but the level of protection will be limited, properly trained staff will add a layer as well.
+If you need fume hoods for your laboratory, we can help.
 Contact us today to learn more about the fume hood types we carry and how they can effectively assist in the safety of your space.